-Answering these questions, you can ensure your birds get the most appropriate and the healthiest ration.
+Answering these questions, you can ensure your birds get the most appropriate and healthiest ration.
 Furthermore, from a practical perspective, understanding the differences in feed is good economically because feed is the biggest cost associated with raising chickens.
 Therefore, the type of feed you buy should be appropriate for the type of chickens you raise.
 This column aims to help you make an informed decision.

 Layers or Broilers

-The first determinate for feed type is the kind of birds you raise.
+The first determinant for feed type is the kind of birds you raise.
 Layers and broilers have different nutrient requirements, and each type of bird should be fed a ration formulated for its needs.

 Broiler rations are significantly higher in protein and energy to promote muscle growth.